gboeing/asa/README.md

-# PPUA 7237: Advanced Spatial Analysis at Northeastern University
+## PPUA 7237: Advanced Spatial Analysis of Urban Systems at Northeastern University